rowanlees/steam-voice-commands/README.md

 ### Installation

 Check the [releases](https://github.com/reden96/steam-voice-commands-net-framework/releases) page and download the latest exe file.
+Recommend putting this file in its own folder, as it will generate some extra files upon launch.

 <p align="right">(<a href="#top">back to top</a>)</p>